krh5058/RDK/README.md

 - Direction reversal mod check at 2x duty cycle.
 - Using floor() for coh (50*.25) is not a full integer
 - Must use floor() for both, or will be offphase.
 - Added obj.exp.cohflag, which will bypass coherency dot parsing if 0.
-Constructs empty obj.exp.coh and passes the entirety of dot to dotparsed.
+Constructs empty cohdot array and passes the entirety of dot to dotparsed.
 - Adjusted the calculation of trial_n to accurately account of reversal flag.
 - exp.reverse is automatically set to 0 if not dual.
 - Fixed an issue with single display.
 Issue was due to improper variable reference (pers_fix).